SayantanRC/FileX/README.md

 1. Get the latest released AAR file from the [Releases](https://github.com/SayantanRC/FileX/releases) page.
 2. In your `app` module directory of the project, there should exist a directory named `libs`.
 If not, create it.
 3. Place the downloaded AAR file inside the `libs` directory.
-4. In top level `build.gradle` file, in `allprojects` section, add the below lines.
+4. In top-level `build.gradle` file, in `allprojects` section, add the below lines.
 <pre>
 allprojects {
     repositories {